nonstrict-hq/nonstrict.eu-website/Content/blog/2023-12-08-transferable-drag-drop-fails-with-only-FileRepresentation.md

         ProxyRepresentation { myVideoType in myVideoType.url }
     }
 ```

+Please note that falling back to `ProxyRepresentation` only works for files that are already on disk.
+It's not allowed to perform long-running work in exporting and importing closures according to the documentation.
+If you take too much time the app stalls and shows a beachball.
+Additionally the other app will gain access to the original file and not a copy, so that also is something to keep in mind.

 This was a pretty confusing issue and workaround, since the WWDC talk explicitly notes that `FileRepresentation` should be used for sharing files.
 The `ProxyRepresentation` with an `URL` should be used if you want to share an URL to a website for example.
 It seems this behaviour isn't working correctly at this moment.